yrsegal/rejuvenation-modpack/README.md

   Replaces Repel in Pickup tables, as it is effectively useless with the Spice Scent.
 - SkipTitleSoftResets.rb
   Skips the intro scene for soft resets, making it easier to get back into the game.
+- WLLRiolu.rb (depends on 0000.injection.rb)
+  Adds the Where Love Lies password Riolu back into GDC Central.